 Publication Date: 2018-02-02

 Around the world lesbian, gay, bisexual, trans, intersex and queer individuals are subjected to violence and intimidation based on their real or perceived sexuality, gender identity or expression.
 With those most at risk of human rights violations often living in areas of low economic development, questions of sexuality, gender identity, and expression have become a significant area of research within the field of development studies.
 The Routledge Handbook of Queer Development Studies is the first full length study of queer development studies, collecting the very best in research from around the world.
 Topics for discussion include: Queering policy and planning in development Queer development critique and queer critiques of development Global LGBTIQ rights Queer social movements and mobilizations At a time when development and human rights organizations such as the World Bank, Office of the UN Secretary General and Human Rights Watch are placing increasing importance on global LGBT rights, the Routledge Handbook of Queer Development Studies is an essential guide for scholars, upper level students, practitioners and anyone with an interest in global sexualities, gender identities, and expressions.

-*Also available as an eBook (UC users only): Routledge Handbook of Queer Development Studies
+*Also available as an eBook (UCLA users only): Routledge Handbook of Queer Development Studies

 Because We Are Human: Contesting US Support for Gender and Sexuality Human Rights Abroad by

 Publication Date: 2018-06-01